 just after the bridge, turn left along the cycle path, passing under the railway.

 pass the Praxis store, stay on the cycle path.
-At the traffic lights, go straight on: follow the sign for the national cycle route LF20a
+At the traffic lights, go straight on alongside the canal.

 cycle on alongside the canal, a ring canal around a polder.
 Pass new housing, and then the Amsterdam Science Park.
 The windowless buildings are data centres.